Traditional dresses in South Africa are gaining in popularity. Both amongst the baby boomer and millennial generation.

 Designers and Tailors

-Fashion designer and tailors are often confused.
-It’s possible that they’re mistaken because they both utilize the same tools and produce the same garment.
+People often get confused between fashion designers and tailors.
+It’s possible that they’re mistaken because they both utilise the same tools and produce the same garments.
 However, there is a significant distinction between the two professions.

-The designer is the creative mind behind any garment, whether it’s a high-fashion runway gown or a simple summer dress or tee shirt.
+The designer is the creative mind behind any garment, whether it’s a high-fashion runway gown, a matric dance dress or even a tee shirt.

 The designer will conduct research, produce a concept and vision for the type of person they would want to dress.
 They will then create a visual representation of their idea using sketches.
 Finally, they will manage the overall design and manufacturing processes that bring their ideas to actuality.